asarhaddon/mal/process/guide.md

 * Copy `step6_file.qx` to `step7_quote.qx`.

-* Before implementing the quoting forms, you will need to implement some supporting functions in the core namespace:
+* Before implementing the quoting forms, implement some supporting functions in the core namespace:
   * `cons`: this function takes a list as its second parameter and returns a new list that has the first argument